therealhackmeehan/ubacktest_docs/src/content/docs/Creating/helpfulMoves.md

 description: A collection of handy metrics and signals that are good to know and use.
 ---

 Here's a collection of essential Pandas functions, tips, tricks, and indicators commonly used in trading metric and signal calculations.
-Even when not indicators themselves, many of these form the foundation for financial indicators that power buy/sell decisions.
+Even when not indicators themselves, many of these form the foundation for financial indicators that power smart buy/sell decisions.

 >You'll notice a bunch of the following indicators/metrics make use of the `rolling()` function.
 Read more about it [here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rolling.html).
 The `ewm()` method is also integral to many trading indicators.
 You can read more about it [here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.ewm.html).